NPTP/RaylTime/README.md

 RAYLTIME uses the following to improve performance:

-- Bounding volume hierarchies
+- Bounding volume hierarchies (BVH)
 - Parallel ray processing
 - Phong specular highlights optimization based on [this paper](http://jcgt.org/published/0003/03/01/paper.pdf)
 - Every-other-pixel colour averaging to reduce number of rays cast
-- Runs on the GPU...?
-(TODO!)
+- Modifiable draw distance (with linear intensity fall-off towards the maximum), past which no rays make BVH tree traversals

 ## How to run